 In the Sound Patterns Laboratory (funded by the Canadian Foundation for Innovation), we use various phonetic techniques to study speech production and perception, to increase our understanding of the sound patterns, and more generally, the role that phonetic and other factors play in shaping the sound systems of languages.
 The SPL houses a sound-proof booth, ultrasound and electropalatography equipment for visualizing and recording tongue movement, equipment for measuring oral and nasal airflow, and an electroglottograph for recording vocal fold activity.
 The lab also contains audio and video recording equipment and several Mac-, Windows- and Linux-based computers for data analysis and perception and production experiments.
 The research conducted in the laboratory not only bears on English, French, but also on any other language of interest to researchers and students.

-The CCLR pursues research in psycholinguistics and sociolinguistics.
-Psycholinguistic research on language processing focuses on speech perception and production in children and adults.
-Sociolinguistic research on language acquisition uses a variationist framework to explore patterns of linguistic variability and change in mid to late childhood.
+The CCLR pursues psycholinguistic research on language processing, focusing on speech perception, speech production, and spoken word recognition in children and adults.
 We provide state-of-the-art training for undergraduate, graduate students and postdoctoral fellows, and aim to provide a forum for cutting-edge research and critical thinking in a supportive and collaborative environment.

-The Centre is equipped with an Eyelink 1000, remote eyetracking system, which provides a precise, on-line measure of language processing, and is suitable for a range of experimental studies, such as the visual world paradigm and on-line reading paradigms.
-The Centre houses a sound-proof booth, video and audio equipment, and several workstations for data collection and analysis.
-The CCLR also houses an extensive collection of natural language data from children aged 4 to 12 and adults.
-These speech corpora are rich resources that can be mined for student research projects on language variation and change.
+Our campus lab is equipped with an Eyelink 1000, remote eyetracking system, which provides a precise, on-line measure of language processing, and is suitable for a range of experimental studies, such as the visual world paradigm and on-line reading paradigms.
+The CCLR houses a sound-proof booth, video and audio equipment, and several workstations for data collection and analysis.

-The focus of the research conducted in the BALL is to investigate all aspects of online language processing.
+The focus of the research conducted in the ERP Linguistics (ERPLing) Lab is to investigate aspects of first, second and bilingual language processing.
 To undertake this issue the laboratory facilities include three behavioural/RT testing rooms and one ERP equipped testing room.
 In addition there are workstations available for data analysis and stimuli/experiment preparation.
-Some of the programs that are available are DMDX, Presentation, PsyScope, MatLAB, NeuroScan, PRAAT, Data Desk and SPSS.
+Some of the programs that are available are DMDX, Presentation, PsyScope, E-Prime, MatLAB, NeuroScan, BESA, PRAAT, R, and SPSS.

 The Sociolinguistics Laboratory was created in 1982 to further the study of spontaneous speech in its social context, with special emphasis on the mechanisms of language change, both internal and contact-induced.
 In addition to a major focus on the structure and use of Canada's official languages, as well as the interaction between them in Quebec and Ontario, other bilingual and bi-dialectal contexts investigated at the Lab include Tamil/English, Fongbe/French, Wolof/French, Ukrainian/English, Igbo/English, Nigerian Pidgin English, Finnish/English and African American English in the diaspora.
 Holdings include thousands of hours of audio recordings, and associated transcripts and concordances.

-If you have any questions, or would like to be involved, don’t hesitate to contact our coordinator, Brandon Fry.
+If you have any questions, or would like to be involved, don’t hesitate to contact Professor Éric Mathieu

 Linguistic Research Laboratory